Saturday, 6 August 2022

 Augment the definitions of surjection and homomorphism.

-A surjection is an "onto" mapping.
-The function maps elements of a set "onto" the entirety of elements in a set B. The elements of the set B are "fully recruited" in the action of the surjection on set A.
+The SUR-jection or SUR-jective function maps elements of a set "onto" the entirety/totality of elements in a set B (every B is included).
+The elements of the set B are "fully recruited"/"fully engaged"/"fully employed" in the action of the surjection on set A. A SUR-jection is thus also an "enveloping function", in its action of "enveloping" all elements of the target set/codomain.

-If this homomorphism captures the entirety of the range-set, it is surjective.
 A little bit of thought will assure the PyCryptonista that surjectivity in homomorphisms is quite a desirable property.

 Friday, 24 September 2021